 First of all, don’t panic.
 The vast majority of children who develop COVID-19 will experience only mild symptoms and severe disease is rare among children.
 So while it may feel stressful that coronavirus has touched your home, know that most children, even those with chronic diseases, have mild illness.

 Your first step should be to contact your health care provider to determine if your child should be seen virtually, in-person, and/or receive a COVID-19 test.

 If you will be taking care of the sick child, make sure you understand and can help them follow their health care providers’ instructions for medication and care.
 You can treat mild symptoms such as fever and body aches with acetaminophen (Tylenol) or ibuprofen (Motrin/Advil) following the appropriate guidelines for drug dosages.
 Make sure they get plenty of fluids and rest.

 Monitor their symptoms.
-Be sure to follow up with your provider if your child has a fever for more than three consecutive days, is having trouble breathing or drinking, does not urinate at least three times over 24 hours, is worse in any way, or you have any other concerns.
-Be sure to tell them your child has suspected or laboratory-confirmed COVID-19.
-If your child has a medical emergency and you need to call 9-1-1, notify the dispatcher that your child has or is being evaluated for COVID-19.
+Be sure to follow up with your provider if your child has a fever for more than three consecutive days, is having trouble breathing or drinking, does not urinate at least three times over 24 hours, is getting worse, or you have any other concerns.
+Be sure to tell them your child has suspected or confirmed COVID-19.
+If your child has a medical emergency and you need to call 9-1-1, notify the dispatcher that your child has or may have COVID-19.